Kallenju/template-for-react-ts-ssr-hmr/README.md

 npm run dev
 ```

+### Server-Side Rendering

 `./src` contains `App.tsx`, which is the entry point of the React app.
 It imports components from `./src/shared` and global styles from `./assets/styles/`. `App.tsx` is in turn imported by server (`server.tsx`) and client (`index.tsx`) files in `./src/server/` and `./src/client/`, respectively.

 The `app.get()` method in server code (`./src/server/server.tsx`) specifies a callback function that will render to string React component from `App.tsx` and past it in a HTML template (`./src/server/indexTemplate.ts`), whenever there is an HTTP GET request with a path (`/`) relative to the site root.

 After the `load` event is fired, the client code `hydrate` obtained React root.
+The `hydrate` method is used to render React components on the client side.
+It is similar to `render`, but it will attach event listeners to the existing markup instead of replacing it.

+### Hot Module Replacement

+Hot Module Replacement is one of the most useful features offered by webpack.
+It allows all kinds of modules or files to be updated at runtime without the need for a full refresh.
+This includes CSS and JS files, as well as static assets that are part of the dependency graph.
+When a file is changed, the module is replaced, and the application code is re-executed.
+During such module replacement a component's state is preserved.

+### Typescript checking

+After each re-building webpack plugin `fork-ts-checker-webpack-plugin` checks the typescript code for errors.

+### Static files

 All files in `./src/static/` are copied to the `./dist/client` folder without changes.
 For example, the `./src/static/images` folder will be copied to `./dist/client/images`.
 All files in `./src/static` are accessible through the virtual prefix `/static`.
 For example, the `./src/static/images/raster/favicon/favicon.png` file will be available at the address `http://localhost:3000/static/images/raster/favicon/favicon.png` === `/static/images/raster/favicon/favicon.png`.

+### Image optimization

 Images in `./src/static/images` are optimized by Webpack.
 For images with `jpeg` or `jpg` or `png` extentions, the `image-minimizer-webpack-plugin` and `sharp` generate a WebP version of the images.

-After each re-building webpack plugin `fork-ts-checker-webpack-plugin` checks the typescript code for errors.
+### Browserslist

 The `browserslist` is used by babel and postcss to compile code for the specified browsers.
 The list of browsers is specified in the `package.json` file.

+### Testing

+It is possible to write snapshot tests (using `jest` and `react-test-renderer`) and tests for React components (using the `react-testing-library` library).

+The template contains a simple tests for the `Header` component.
+The test is located in the `./src/__tests__/Header.test.tsx` file.

 ## What is used in the template?

+### Server-Side Rendering

+- Express server
+- Nodemon

+### Hot Module Replacement

+- Express server
+- react-refresh-webpack-plugin
+- React Fast Refresh
+- Webpack modules and plugins (webpack-dev-middleware, webpack-hot-middleware)
+- Webpack plugins (webpack.HotModuleReplacementPlugin)

-### Code
+### Code compilation

 - Webpack loader (babel-loader)
 - Webpack plugin (fork-ts-checker-webpack-plugin)